lancelot5/request-header-compression/README.md

 ### Features

-- The middleware includes decompression providers for the `gzip` and `DEFLATE` algorithms.
+- The middleware includes decompression providers for the `gzip`, `DEFLATE`, and `Brotli` algorithms.
 - The middleware supports decoding of content with multiple encodings.
 - The middleware provides an ability to use a custom provider for the particular encoding.
 - The middleware supports responding with HTTP status code `415` if an unsupported encoding is found.